rick-r/marriage-figaro-norway/captions.md

 né già di sua consorte, bada bene, appetito gli viene ...

-    It seems Alamaviva has got tired of sleeping with the lastest wannabe actresses, and is turning his attention towards members of the crew...
+    Alamaviva has got tired of sleeping with the lastest wannabe actresses, and is turning his attention towards members of the crew...